-Orientation is an opportunity to get to know your classmates in the Saint Louis University School of Medicine, meet some members of the faculty, explore parts of St. Louis and have fun.
+Orientation is an opportunity to get to know your classmates in the Saint Louis University School of Medicine, meet some faculty members, explore St. Louis and have fun.

-We encourage you to arrive in St. Louis early enough to find housing and so you will be able to participate in and enjoy each event.
+We encourage you to arrive in St. Louis early enough to find housing so you can participate in and enjoy each event.
 We look forward to welcoming you and hope that we can make the transition to your first year of medical school as smooth as possible.

 Sponsored by the School of Medicine and the Medical Alumni Association, the White Coat Ceremony is for entering students who will be “cloaked” with their first clinical white coats, the symbol of the medical profession.
 The ceremony is meant to foster professionalism and humanism in medicine.
 Parents, spouses and family are invited to attend.